WorkflowBench™ Preview

 Quality Outcomes

-The practical impact: production bug escape rate, mean time to detection, workflow coverage breadth, and false positive ratio.
+The practical impact: production bug escape rate, time to detection, workflow coverage, and false positive ratio.

 Four Dimensions of QA Intelligence

-The Functional QA Intelligence Index measures how deeply a tool understands a code change, not just whether it spots a bug, but whether it grasps the requirements, workflows, domain rules, and historical patterns involved.
+The FQI™ (Functional QA Intelligence) Index measures how deeply a tool understands a code change -- not just whether it spots a bug, but whether it grasps the requirements, workflows, domain rules, and historical patterns involved.

 Workflow Intelligence is weighted highest (30%) because cross-service cascade detection is the hardest capability and the most valuable in production.